 Disclaimer: I am a DEGIRO customer.
 This is not an endorsement of DEGIRO.
 This article is not supported by DEGIRO in any shape or form.

-The relevant fees for a Basic Account you should be aware of are detailed in their fees schedule:
+The relevant fees for a Regular Account (Basic, Active, Trader) you should be aware of are detailed in their fees schedule:

 - transaction fees: